jtblackk/Machine-Link/README.md

 9. Press start under the Receive Audio section
 10. Enjoy wireless audio :)

 Motivation for the project: I find myself in situations where I'm using my laptop and desktop at the same time.
 I would like to be able to link them together so I can share a single keyboard, mouse, and set of audio equipment.
-I use Synergy to share my keyboard and mouse inputs, so you can use Synergy and Unify in tandem to get the desired final outcome.
+I use Synergy to share my keyboard and mouse inputs, you can use Synergy and Unify in tandem to achieve the same thing.